Fast reliable pricing and calibration of the rough Heston model

 \subsubsection{Expected performance in vectorised \textsc{C++}}

-If both pricers were re-implemented in high-performance, vectorised \textsc{C++} with identical numerical tolerances, the Python overhead would disappear and both methods would be expected to complete in a few milliseconds per price evaluation.
-Since the rough-Heston characteristic function involves the additional application of the Adams method, practical experience suggests that the rough model would then run roughly \(1\text{–}5\) times slower than the vanilla Heston pricer.
+If both pricers were re-implemented in high-performance, vectorized \textsc{C++} with identical numerical tolerances, the Python overhead would disappear and both methods would be expected to complete in a few milliseconds per price evaluation.
+Since the rough-Heston characteristic function involves the additional application of the Adams method, we would expect the rough model to run approximately \(1\text{–}5\) times slower than the vanilla Heston pricer.